The Challenge UK: Background

 In February 2022, a new series of international seasons of The Challenge was announced to air later in the year.
 The series comprises four new editions of The Challenge, which includes The Challenge: USA, The Challenge: Australia, The Challenge Argentina: El Desafío and The Challenge: UK.
-These local renditions are expected to be followed by a fifth series in which winners and select contestants of each series will compete again on another season titled The Challenge: World Championship, which is expected to air on Paramount+.
+These local renditions were followed by a fifth series in which winners and select contestants of each series will compete again on another season titled The Challenge: World Championship, which aired on Paramount+.

 In August 2022, it was reported that a British version of The Challenge was in development and that various reality television stars had signed up to appear on the series.
 The series features sixteen stars of sport and entertainment take on a series of athletic battles, while also trying to avoid elimination rounds and deal with the gameplay of other contestants in a bid to win £100,000.
 It was later confirmed that former The Only Way Is Essex cast member Mark Wright would be set to present the series.